ChurinKirill/Clicker/README.md

 # Clicker
-This is my first clicker
+This is my first clicker on python